Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Introduction

-In \cite{SAR_Clutter, CFAR_Weibull, ground_clutter}, the authors have studied the statistical properties of the reflected SAR signals.
-In this paper, however, we specifically focus on sea clutter and also we present more statistical models which distinguishes our work from \cite{SAR_Clutter, CFAR_Weibull}.
-We further describe the SAR imaging procedure in detail and present the experimental results to verify the effectiveness and accuracy of the proposed models which makes the material presented in this paper distinct from \cite{SAR_Clutter, CFAR_Weibull, ground_clutter}.
+In this paper, we utilize an approach based on the Constant False Alarm Rate (CFAR) method \cite{Mahafza} which creates an adaptive threshold to extract the energy of the desired targets while suppressing the energy of the undesired signals.
+However, in order to be able to implement the CFAR-based adaptive threshold, we need to obtain the information about the statistical properties of the undesired signals which in this case is the sea clutter.
+To tackle this issue, we study several well-known probability density functions, namely, Weibull, Log-normal, Inverse Gaussian, Gamma, and Rayleigh and demonstrate that the Weibull distribution is a more appropriate distribution to model the statistical properties of the sea clutter.
+In \cite{SAR_Clutter, CFAR_Weibull, Shahrokh_MSTAR, ground_clutter}, the authors have studied the statistical properties of the reflected SAR signals.
+In this paper, however, we specifically focus on sea clutter and also we present more statistical models which distinguishes our work from \cite{SAR_Clutter, CFAR_Weibull, Shahrokh_MSTAR}.
+We further describe the SAR imaging procedure in detail and present the experimental results to verify the effectiveness and accuracy of the proposed models which makes the material presented in this paper distinct from \cite{SAR_Clutter, CFAR_Weibull, Shahrokh_MSTAR, ground_clutter}.
 In contrast to \cite{ground_clutter}, we will not consider the K distribution.
 The reason for this is that, the K distribution is formed by compounding two separate probability distributions, one representing the radar cross-section, and the other representing the speckle noise.
 However, through experimental results, we demonstrate that the Weibull distribution can model the sea clutter highly accurately.
 As a result, the K distribution is no longer considered as a possible candidate to model the statistical properties of the sea clutter in this paper.
+In fact, after removing the effect of the speckle noise the K distribution is no longer capable of modeling the sea clutter accurately.